2014 Social Media Predictions From 27 Experts

 Across these diverse 2014 social media forecasts, there are consistent themes.
 Among them are expanded use of connected devices including smartphones, tablets, televisions and beyond, more diverse use of social media platforms, increased need for social media advertising, need to engage with customers to drive sales, and the integration of social media data.

 What other 2014 social media forecasts would you add to this list and why would you include them?
+(In case you’re interested, here are our 2015 social media predictions.)

 Now there are two ways to get Heidi Cohen’s Actionable Marketing Content by Email: